 - Integration – Students appreciate how all of the courses in the criminal law curriculum relate to one another and to the larger practice of law;

 - Application – Students not only understand these lessons in theory, but learn how to apply these lessons to situations they will encounter in their practice;

 - Reality Based – Students not only learn the ideals that underscore any criminal law curriculum, but also understand how the criminal justice system works in reality.

-John Marshall Law School is particularly qualified to offer this intensive, practical criminal law program.
+Atlanta’s John Marshall Law School is particularly qualified to offer this intensive and practical criminal law certificate.
 It boasts a faculty of experts in the practice of criminal law, with a combined total of over 75 years of practical experience in the field.
 Our faculty members are well-connected to the criminal justice community both locally and nationally.
 Our low student-to-faculty ratio allows for our students to be mentored by their professors.

-Students enrolled in the Honors Program in Criminal Justice will complete an externship in their third year, where they will be afforded the opportunity to apply curriculum lessons in a criminal law placement.
+Students enrolled in the Criminal Justice Certificate Program will complete 300 hours of approved field work during their tenure as law students.
+This may include field work related to paid employment, internships, or externships, as long as it is criminal justice related.
+Students will also participate in a workshop during their final year, where they will be afforded the opportunity to apply curriculum lessons in a criminal law placement.
 Our location in the heart of Atlanta provides access to a wide variety of criminal law related externship opportunities.
-Atlanta’s John Marshall Law School has established and approved externship placements with many criminal courts, juvenile law and advocacy agencies, public defenders offices, prosecutors offices and municipal and state agencies.
+Atlanta’s John Marshall Law School has established and approved externship placements with many criminal courts, juvenile law and advocacy agencies, public defenders offices, prosecutors offices, and municipal and state agencies.

 How to Participate in the Criminal Justice Certificate Program